-If a student fails up to two (2) core subjects, which include Reading, Language Arts, Math, Social Studies, Science or Spanish, the student will be obligated to pass the failed subjects at summer school or else repeat the grade.
+If a student fails up to two (2) core subjects (69% or less), which include Reading, Language Arts, Math, Social Studies, Science or Spanish, the student will be obligated to pass the failed subjects at summer school or else repeat the grade.
 If the summer school is other than Caribbean, he or she may have to pass a Caribbean School examination to determine equivalence.
 All summer school or online credit recovery courses must be approved by the administration prior to enrolling in the course.
 Caribbean School will not be responsible for courses taken or enrolled without prior authorization.
 To receive credit students must receive a minimum 70% grade on their summer or online credit recovery course, however in all instances students will only be credited a maximum of a 75% grade on their Caribbean School record.
+Parents are responsible for coordinating summer school courses.